10. Snatch (2000)

 3. Raging Bull (1980)

-Love him or hate him, Martin Scorsese’s classic boxing movie is a contender.
-Raging Bull initially bombed at the box office but is now regarded as one of best boxing movies of all time.
+Love him or hate him, Martin Scorsese’s motion picture is a contender.
+Raging Bull initially bombed at the box office but is now regarded as one of the foremost prizefighting dramas of all time.

 The rage and self-destructive behavior that was Jake LaMotta is captured perfectly by Robert DeNiro and great supporting cast.
-This boxing film goes the distance.
+This sparring performance goes the distance.

 Director: Martin Scorsese